afedulov/flink-web/_posts/2019-11-19-demo-fraud-detection.md

    ...
   /* Simplified */
   List<Rule> rules = /* Rules that are initialized somehow.
-                        Details will be discussed in a future blog post. */;
+                        Details will be discussed in a separate section. */;

   @Override
   public void processElement(